ahurlbatt/homeserver/README.md

 ## TO DO

 1. Monitoring
-    1. Put influx secrets into env and template it
+   1. Enable templating directories recursively
    2. Add Telegraf to stack
    3. Add zfs_influxdb as source for Telegraf using exec input plugin
    4. Add docker input plugin to Telegraf
    5. Remove prometheus, node-exporter and cadvisor
 2. Test restoring a backup
 3. Change zfs pools to disk by-id (/dev/disk/by-id/)
 4. Nextcloud Apps